Koda-Pig/tetra-face/README.md

 Should send as little as possible data over the socket.
 Don't want to do the whole game.
 Offload that to the frontend.
 So the 'host' of the game essentially runs 2 game frames, one with the input of the player, and the other the inputs from the versus.

+Running into an issue where the 'opponent' game is playing catch up with the opponent.
+It has its own game to render for the opponent view, but it is delayed in waiting for the pieces.

+You're treating piece spawning and input processing as independent events when they're actually causally linked.
+The input that causes a piece to lock should be atomic with the new piece spawn.
+This explains why the opponent always seems "one step behind" - it's literally processing events in the wrong order or with incomplete state.
+The way I've set this up is that the oppoonent game basically becomes a delayed, desynchonized mirror.

+My plan with this is to keep the physics/ gravity isolated to the individual games, and only share player inputs and the spawned pieces over the network.

 **What MUST be sent, and can't be rendered/ updated from the hosts side:**

 - new pieces (type, rotation (or is that always the same?))